-More recently, CNN executive Eason Jordan resigned after bloggers refused to let go of a comment he made about U.S. military targeting and killing journalists in Iraq.
-Journalist Tim Reid summed up the impact on both men for the Times Online:
+More recently, a CNN executive resigned after bloggers refused to let go of a comment he made about US military targeting and killing journalists in Iraq.

 "The key to the fall of both men... is that without being exposed by the lightning-quick and unregulated 'blogosphere,' they probably would have escaped unscathed.
 The mainstream media, instinctively more reluctant to attack one of its own, may well not have questioned the authenticity of the CBS documents.
 And without the online fury that greeted Mr. Jordan's alleged comments, the story would probably have quickly disappeared."27